ashutoshmjain/gita/src/mathuraChap08.md

 > When you cut copy and paste the truth, the burden of character development is taken by the reality.
 You still need to write the story - exactly as it happened!

 Angel digressed a bit - following the lead from `Mahabharata`, the idea percolated quickly beyond races, geographies and cultures.
-All future ideologies must describe their truth in a scribed narrative - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Over generations, such narratives led to human subspecies - monks, doctors, engineers, builders, metallurgists, bitcoiners, and thousands of more - to strive in a skill oriented metaverse we know as the world of literate - text-enabled humans.
+All future ideologies must describe truth in a scribed narrative - Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
+The truth may be based on the religious insights, philosophy or scientific rigor, it must be a compelling read.
+Over generations, such narratives led to human subspecies - monks, doctors, engineers, builders, metallurgists, bitcoiners, and thousands of more - to strive in a skill oriented society we know as the world of literate - text-enabled humans.
 It is a hybrid existence - body moves in physical world, but mind is always locked in some narrative.

 Fairy understood the concept - she responded back with greater insight - The physical freedom is to choose a place of your living, but mental freedom is to practice the narrative of your choice - your rabbit hole - she laughed.

 Angel was impressed - he added - `Mahabharata` was the first of such narratives.
-Actually - it was the one designed to train human mind on text.
+Actually - it was the one that trained human mind on text.
 Before it, scribing was limited to cave walls!

 That was a shock to fairy - how can you be so sure?

-Well, no one can tell for sure but we can see the proof in the pudding - Angel felt he was put to test.
+Well, no one can tell for sure, but we can see the proof in the pudding - Angel felt he voluntarily put himself to a test.
 He tried to make a case -  human's world is different from that of animals - a step-up even from their "speech only" ancestors!
 They have thousands of specializations.
-People spend better part of their lives honing the skills that they practice rest of their lives.
-This idea of skill building was first described in `Bhagvad Gita` - a part of `Mahabharata`.
-This means that the epic was written before or the around the time of idea of organised work - when humans understood the value of working together in agriculture or mining etc. The root idea of value exchange came from `Gita` - based on `Vikarma` - the proof of work.
+People spend enormous effort honing a skills that they practice rest of their lives.
+This axiom of skill building was first described in `Bhagvad Gita` - a part of `Mahabharata`.
+This means that the epic was written before or the around the time of idea of organised work - when humans understood the value of working together in agriculture or mining etc. Not only `Gita` focused humans to work on a specific skill, it postulated the mechanism of value exchange.
+The accumulation and exchange of value is based on `Vikarma` - the proof of work.

+What is `Vikarma` - the question naturally came to Fairy.

-> `Karma` are the actions that transitions information into knowledge[^knowledge] - full ingestion of a narrative. `Vishesha Karma` (special `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information - presentation of a narrative.
+Angel was forced to dive deeper.
+He spoke with measured words - `Karma` are the actions that transitions information into knowledge[^knowledge] - full ingestion of a narrative. `Vishesha Karma` (special `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information - presentation of a narrative.
 For example when we practice daily to improve our game, it is `Karma`.
-On the other side,  when we play a match to put our skills on display, it is called  `Vikarma` - a proof of work.
+On the other side,  when we play a match to put our skills on display, it is called  `Vikarma` - a proof of the work.
 With `Karma` we ingest information; with `Vikarama` we radiate information.
 Both are equally important - like two wheels of a cart.
 In the process, with a continuous feedback loop, we train our  biological neural network - in narrative(s) of our choice.

->
+You mean narratives lead to `Karma`? - asked Fairy.

-> A set of predefined `Karmas` practiced consistently is called `Yazna`. `Yazna` leads to success (`Siddhi`).
+Yes - He added to complete the discussion - A set of predefined `Karmas` - as per a narrative - practiced consistently is called `Yazna`. `Yazna` leads to success (`Siddhi`).
 For example when you study eight hours a day for say eight long years you become a successful doctor.
 The same is true for an Engineer, a Scientist, an Economist and thousands of other specializations.
 The daily ritual of study (and lab) in this case, is `Yazna`. `Yazna` becomes effective when performed alone, and without the influence of worldly desires.
 When such fine-tuned skills are used effectively, they become a source of inspiration to the rest -> thus initiating a virtuous cycle of `Karma` and `Vikarma` ->  Repetitive work to proof of work!
 It doesn't matter what work you do - what matters is how consistently you do it!

 Fairy looked at Angel in disbelief! - how come no one ever told this?

 This is what makes `Bhagavad Gita` the first memory of humans - smiled Angel - it predates humans.
-Angels, Fairies and Wizards, like us, are simply characters of a narrative - intelligent virtual entities!
+And Angels, Fairies and Wizards, like us, are simply characters of a narrative - intelligent virtual entities!

 ### notes and other stuff..